neurogym/neurogym/docs/envs.md

 ### AntiReach1D task ###

-Logic: The agent has to move in the direction opposite to the one indicated by the observation
+Logic: The agent has to move in the direction opposite to the one indicated by the observation.

 Reference paper: